TheOnlyMrCat/charmed/README.md

 Charm of Relativity found on the ninth level.
 The random generation is seeded, given difficulty, and balanced to be extremely difficult.

+**Warning: Old code!** This code uses an external library to get global keyboard input.
+This was done to mimic terminal raw mode, because I didn't know that existed yet. (hence the warning "do not switch to another window without suspending the game by pressing 'p'" *Do not use this repository as an example for how to make a tui app.*
+Or a roguelike, for that matter.

 ## Prerequisites
 Charmed has been tested on Python 3.7.
 If anybody tests it on another version, make a pull request of this file giving the lowest version